-Be honest – how overwhelmed or frustrated do you feel when searching through multiple platforms or threads to find critical information from past discussions?
-We communicate online in so many different ways these days; whether that be text messages, emails, social media chats -it’s easy to forget where the conversation happened.
+Be honest – how overwhelmed or frustrated, do you feel when searching through multiple platforms or threads to find critical information from past discussions?
+We communicate online in so many different ways these days, whether through text messages, emails, or social media chats; it’s easy to forget where the conversation happened.
 Slack for sales teams takes the guesswork out – and makes communicating a streamlined process.
-However, if you’re still on the fence about whether Slack is for your sales team, check out nine reasons why companies should be using slack for sales teams below.
+However, if you’re still unsure whether Slack is for your sales team, check out the nine reasons companies should use Slack for sales teams below.

 6 Reasons Why Companies Should Be Using Slack For Sales Teams